The interaction of neutrinos with Phantom, Quintessence, and Quintum scalar fields and its effect on the formation of structures in the early Universe: Conclusion

 \section{Conclusion}

-In this paper,we used phantom ,quintessence and quintom as dark energy and put constrain on neutrino mass by interaction between dark energy with neutrino.
-We find that the total mass of neutrino $\sum m_{\nu}< 0.121 eV$ $(95\% $ Confidence Level (C.L.) for quintom model and $\sum m_{\nu}< 0.19 eV$ $(95\% $ Confidence Level (C.L.) for phantom model and $\sum m_{\nu}< 0.124 eV$ $(95\% $ Confidence Level (C.L.) for quintessence model.
-These results are in good agreement with the results of Planck 2018 where the limit of the total neutrino mass is $\sum m_{\nu}<0.12 eV$ ($95\%$ C.L., TT,TE,EE+lowE+lensing+BAO) Also, the interaction constant, $\beta$, for three models are investigated.\\ $\bullet$ In phantom model, the value of $\beta$ for combination data (Pantheon + CMB + BAO) is $ 0.00156 $.
-This value indicate that the interaction between neutrino and dark energy is very small.\\ $\bullet$ In quintessence model, $\beta$ is $ 0.0185 $ which is indicate that the dark energy neutrino interaction is grater than the phantom model.\\ $\bullet$ $\beta$ value in the quintum model is about 0,000186, which shows that in the world of quintum, the interaction between neutrino and dark energy almost are the same with phantom model.\\ Also, the results obtained in this paper indicate that the value of the equation of state in the quintum model is $\omega_{\sigma}= -1.04 \ \ \ , \omega_{\phi}= -1$.
-Comparing the results obtained for the equation of state of these three models, it can be concluded that for the equation of state with a value of -1 or less (Quintum and Phantom models) the amount of dark energy neutrino interaction is less than when the state equation value is greater than -1.
-(Quintessence model).
+The addition of massive neutrinos to the cosmological model alters both the redshift evolution of $H(z)$, and the clustering of matter on small scales.
+By combining different cosmological observables sensitive to these effects, it is forecasted that data from upcoming surveys have the potential to reach the precision required to make the first observational detection of neutrino mass \cite{Font-Ribera}.
+In this paper, we used phantom, quintessence and quintom as dark energy and put a constraint on neutrino mass by coupling dark energy with neutrino.
+We first found that the total mass of neutrino is $\sum m_{\nu}< 0.1197 eV$ $(95\% $ Confidence Level (C.L.) for quintom model and $\sum m_{\nu}< 0.121 $eV $(95\% $ Confidence Level (C.L.) for phantom model and $\sum m_{\nu}< 0.122 $eV $(95\% $ Confidence Level (C.L.) for quintessence model.
+These results are in broad agreement with the results of Planck 2018 where the limit of the total neutrino mass is $\sum m_{\nu}<0.12 $eV ($95\%$ C.L., TT, TE, EE+lowE+lensing+BAO).
+Also, the interaction constant, $\beta$, for these three models are investigated.\\ As we know, larger $\beta$ will generally lead to larger $m_{\nu}$ in the universe.\\ $\bullet$ In phantom model, the value of $\beta$ for combination data (Pantheon + CMB + BAO) is $ 0.229 $.
+This value indicate that the coupling between neutrino and dark energy is small.\\ $\bullet$ In quintessence model, $\beta$ is $ 0.63 $ which indicates that the dark energy neutrino interaction is grater than that of phantom model.\\ $\bullet$ $\beta$ value in the quintum model is about $0.236$, which shows that in the world of quintom, the coupling between neutrino and dark energy almost is the same as what phantom model has predicted.\\ What is more, the results obtained in this paper indicate that the value of the equation of state in the quintom model is $\omega_{\sigma}= -1.04 \ \ \ , \omega_{\phi}= -1$.
+By comparing the results obtained for the equation of state of these three models, it can be concluded that for the equation of state with a value of -1 or less (Quintom and Phantom models), the value of dark energy neutrino interaction is less than a situation when the equation of state value is greater than -1 (Quintessence model).
+In what follows, we surveyed $z_{\rm nr}$ for all three models and we obtained:\\